i0Ek3/DesignPatterns/README.md

 Encapsulating a request as an object allows us to parameterize the client with different requests, and queue requests or log request logs, and support revocable operations.

+### Mediator

+A mediation object is used to encapsulate a series of object interactions.
+The mediator does not need to explicitly refer to each other, making the coupling loose, and can change the interaction between them independently.